catherine-mcmillan/the-one/README.md

 1. On the homepage, enter the website you want to search (e.g., allrecipes.com)
 2. Enter your search query (e.g., "chocolate chip cookies")
-3. Select your preferred ranking method:
+3. Select your search type:
-   - By Relevance: Results will be sorted by search relevance
-   - By Ratings & Comments Analysis: Results will be sorted by ratings and will include summaries of user comments
+   - Simple Search: Quick results with basic information
+   - Detailed Search: Comprehensive results with user feedback analysis
-4. Click "Find The ONE" to get your results
+4. Click "Find The ONE" to start your search
+5. Watch the progress bar and fun messages while the search completes
-5. Browse through the results to find the best option for your needs
+6. Browse through the results to find the best option for your needs

+## Search Process

+- Simple searches typically take 1-2 minutes
+- Detailed searches with user feedback analysis may take 2-3 minutes
+- Progress bar and countdown timer show estimated completion time
+- Fun messages keep you entertained during the search
+- Results are automatically displayed when ready

 ## Testing